Experience Downhill Skiing & Snowboarding Near Clifton Park, NY

 Have you ever tried skiing or snowboarding down in the Catskills?
 If not, then you should take a drive to Hunter Mountain and see why this ski resort is the Catskills' premier winter destination.

-Hunter Mountain features 67 trails across 320 skiable acres, and there is a variety of terrain that caters to skiers and riders of all skill levels.
-There are also gladed areas and terrain parks, a snow tubing park, equipment rentals, and multiple dining options.
+Hunter Mountain features 67 trails across 320 skiable acres, and the mixed terrain caters to skiers and riders of all skill levels.
+There are also glade skiing areas and terrain parks, a snow tubing park, equipment rentals, and multiple dining options to check out.